 In the Engineering Track, students design and execute projects across hardware, biomedical, mechanical, and computer engineering.
 The goal of the Engineering Track is expose students to broad engineering disciplines while they build a portfolio of career-readiness projects.
 Here, students work on a variety of hardware focused projects like building remote-controlled cars, prototyping a measuring tool with lasers, designing an environmentally friendly city, and so much more.
 Supporting our Engineering Track is a network of engineers from SpaceX, MIT Media Lab, Georgia Tech, the Center for Disease Control, and beyond.

-In the Design Track, students learn core visual design principles and work on projects that can range from visual and graphic design to architectural interior design to sketching and illustration.
-The goal of the Design Track is for students to learn core visual design principles and build a design portfolio for their resume and external work opportunities within design.
-Our Design Track program is also supported by professionals from Mentor Network from the Royal College of Art, Washington University in St. Louis, Guild Quality, Coda Labs, and the Savannah College of Art and Design.
+In the Digital Arts Track, students learn core visual design principles and work on projects that can range from visual and graphic design to architectural interior design to sketching and illustration.
+The goal of the Digital Arts Track is for students to learn core visual design principles and build a design portfolio for their resume and external work opportunities within design.
+Our Digital Arts Track program is also supported by professionals from Mentor Network from the Royal College of Art, Washington University in St. Louis, Guild Quality, Coda Labs, and the Savannah College of Art and Design.

 In the Health Sciences Track, students dive into research projects in a variety of science fields, from biology to neurology to anatomy.
 The goal of the Health Sciences Track is expose students to important research disciplines and skills through their study of the physical world around them.
 Here, students work on projects ranging from the study of memory and the process of embedding in the brain to the biophilia effect and how seeing natural foliage can impact humans in space travel.
 In this Track, students are guided by an experienced Track Advisor and supported by professionals from our Mentor Network that have worked at organizations like NASA, Stanford University, Floyd Medical Hospital, Emory University, and more.